Skip to main content

 Written by Trupteeranjan Padhi

-Updated over a month ago
+Updated over 2 weeks ago

 Credit notes or write-offs serve to adjust the total payable amount from your clients.
 Credit notes act as negative invoices, effectively canceling any unpaid amounts you no longer want to pursue or invest effort in collecting.
 When issuing a credit note, you confirm the total outstanding balance reduction for a specific client.